fastlane/docs/docs/plugins/create-plugin.md

 of the command.
 The exit status of the command will be available in `$?`.

 If the command to be executed is not found, `Errno::ENOENT` is raised.

+#### Calling other actions

+Some built-in utility actions, such as `sh`, may be used in custom actions (e.g., in plugins).
+It's not generally a good idea to call a complex action from another action.
+In particular:

+- If you're calling one plugin action from another plugin action, you should probably refactor your plugin helper to be more easily called from all actions in the plugin.
+- Avoid wrapping complex built-in actions like `deliver` and `gym`.
+- Certain simple built-in utility actions may be used with `other_action` in your action, such as: `other_action.sh`, `other_action.git_add`, `other_action.git_commit`.
+- Think twice before calling an action from another action.
+There is often a better solution.